Skip to Main Content

 Permit Navigation

-Pro planning with China Film Administration, CAAC for drone operations, local Film Bureaus, and the required Chinese business partnerships needed for foreign shoots.
+We plan with the China Film Administration, the CAAC for drone flights, local Film Bureaus, and the Chinese business partnerships that foreign shoots need.

 04.